Stealthy20/e-review/README.md

 2. In the *Clone >> HTTPS* section, copy the clone URL for the repository
 3. In your local IDE open Git Bash
 4. Change the current working directory to the location where you want the cloned directory to be made
-5. Type `git clone`, and then paste the URL you copied in Step 2 - ``git clone https://github.com/Harry-Leepz/Nourish-and-Lift.git``
+5. Type `git clone`, and then paste the URL you copied in Step 2 -
 6. Set the following values in a `env.py` file.
 ```
 import os